ybizeul/hupload/README.md

 **Parameters**

-When creating a new share, you can define optional parameters in the JSON body :
+When creating or updateing a new share, you can define parameters in the JSON body :

 | Key           | Type                               | Description                          |
 |------------   |------------------------------------|--------------------------------------|